“THE WORLD IS IMPERMANENT, AND IT’S FALLING APART ALL THE TIME, AND THAT SUCKS.”

-That’s what Jerry Colonna told me when I asked him what to do with all the fear and uncertainty going on right now with the market collapse and the COVID-19 pandemic.
+That’s what Jerry Colonna told me when I asked him what to do with all the fear and uncertainty during the market collapse and the COVID-19 pandemic.

 But the truth is, this conversation with Jerry was not about convenient lies and magic pills.
 It’s about deep truth and deep wisdom.
 The world is the way it is.
 Now, what are we going to do with it?